Free Visits for a limited time.

 How much does it cost?

-C Spire is partnering with UMMC to offer free telehealth visits for all Mississippians for a limited time to help determine who should be tested for COVID-19.
-If you have symptoms related to the disease, such as fever, respiratory issues or other COVID-19 symptoms, download the app and schedule your visit for free.
+C Spire is partnering with UMMC to offer free telehealth visits for anyone located in Mississippi for a limited time to help determine who should be tested for COVID-19.
+If you have one or multiple symptoms such as cough, fever, sore throat, shortness of breath, or exposure to COVID-19, download the app and schedule your visit for free.
 No insurance required.

 Patients must consult with a clinician through the app to be tested for COVID-19.